 - 2 tablespoons fresh lemon juice (about 1 small lemon)

-- 1 to 2 tablespoons prepared horseradish, or to taste (see how to make freshly prepared horseradish, below)
+- 1 to 2 tablespoons prepared horseradish (see how to make freshly prepared horseradish, below)

 - 1 dash Worcestershire sauce